ossunited/backstage-plugin-innersource/plugins/innersource-common/README.md

-# @jiteshy/backstage-plugin-synergy-common
+# @opensource-sig/backstage-plugin-innersource-common

-Welcome to the common package for the synergy plugin!
+Welcome to the common package for the InnerSource plugin!

 _This plugin was created through the Backstage CLI_